-Uddhav to take charge as Maharashtra CM today, all focus on portfolio allocation
+Uddhav Thackeray takes charge, all eyes on trust vote, portfolio allocation

 Shiv Sena will have 15 ministers while Nationalist Congress Party (NCP) will have Deputy Chief Minister and 13 other ministers.

 According to reports, Congress will have Assembly Speaker and 13 ministers.
+Ajit Pawar set to be Deputy Chief Minister of Maharashtra again, this time to Uddhav Thackeray.

 While staking claim, Maharashtra Vikas Aghadi had submitted letters of support of 166 MLAs and they have been given time till December 3, to submit proof of the support.